ruby-rdf/rdf-rdfa/README.md

 * Fully compliant RDFa 1.1 parser.
 * Template-based Writer to generate XHTML+RDFa.
   * Writer uses user-replacable [Haml][Haml]-based templates to generate RDFa.
-* If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise (and for JRuby)
+* If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise
-* [RDFa tests][RDFa-test-suite] use SPARQL for most tests due to Rasqal limitations.
-Other tests compare directly against N-triples.

 Install with 'gem install rdf-rdfa'

+### Pure Ruby
+In order to run as pure ruby (not requiring any C modules), this gem does not directly depend on [Nokogiri][] and falls back to using REXML.
+As REXML is not really an HTML parsing library, the results will only be useful if the HTML is well-formed.
+For best performance, install the Nokogiri gem as well.

 ### Important changes from previous versions
 RDFa is an evolving standard, undergoing some substantial recent changes partly due to perceived competition